ggrossman/unix-cb/README.md

 - `/p` would send a private message to another user; after typing `/p` you could immediately type the username of the user you wanted to PM.
+- `/q` logged you off ... but `/g` let you slip away silently, which was useful more frequently than you'd think.
 - `/5` would turn on the Jive filter, which was an old example of the `lex` lexical scanner tool that floated around Unix sites in those days.
   It's definitely not politically correct.